Pumpkin Pancakes Recipe

 - 2 tablespoons toasted wheat germ

 - 2 teaspoons baking powder

 - 2 tablespoons canola oil

-- Pour batter by 1/4 cupfuls onto a hot greased griddle.
-Turn when bubbles form on top of pancakes.
+- 2. Pour batter by 1/4 cupfuls onto a hot greased griddle; turn when bubbles form on top of pancakes.
 Cook until second side is golden brown.
-Serve with syrup.
-Yield: 15 pancakes (1 cup syrup).
+Decorate with chocolate chips and raisins if desired.
+Yield: 10-12 pancakes.